dvala041/Lost_And_Found/README.md

 - SQLAlchemy

 ## Contributors
-- [Your Name]
+- [David Valarezo]
-- [Any other contributors]
+- [Nathnael Tefsaw]

 ## License
-This project is licensed under the [License Name].
+This project is licensed under the [Appdev].
 See the LICENSE file for details.